MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/instant-flows.md

 ---
-title: Set up automated workflows
+title: Switch on Manual Instant Flows
 description: Learn how to give your customers access to flows that they can run from inside Business Central online.
 author: edupont04
 ms.custom: na